 What is the CSTF? – The Acronym You Should Look Out For

-It doesn’t matter what your background is when you work in healthcare the statutory and mandatory training is something that has to be undertaken and refreshed before you can practice.
+In the healthcare sector, undergoing statutory and mandatory training is essential.
 Whether you work in a major hospital or a care home setting; are a generalist or a specialist; newly-trained or experienced; working at the front-line or in a support role – any employer (permanent or not) needs to know that you have up-to-date training.
-If you work with multiple employers or agencies, you’ll probably have been asked about this several times, as well as being asked to show your certificates and asked the question: “Was this training CSTF-aligned?”.But what does it mean to be CSTF-aligned?
+If you work with multiple employers or agencies, you’ll probably have been asked about this several times, as well as being asked to show your certificates and asked the question: “Was this training aligned to the CSTF”?
+But what does this mean?

 What is the CSTF?